 Under MOPAN's reshaped assessment approach, MOPAN 3.0, which was first implemented in 2015-16, the Network is assessing more organisations, collecting data from more partner countries, and widening the scope of organisations assessed.
 MOPAN is also sharpening its focus on results and development effectiveness, while continuing to assess organisational effectiveness.
-Details on the specific assessment cycles can be found in Annex E and Annex F.

 The core hypothesis of MOPAN 3.0 is that if a multilateral organisation has effective systems, practices and behaviours in place, then its interventions will be more effectively delivered.
-Said delivery will achieve relevant, inclusive and sustainable contributions to humanitarian and development results in an efficient way.
+The said delivery will achieve relevant, inclusive and sustainable contributions to humanitarian and development results in an efficient way.
 The management domains under which organisational effectiveness will be assessed include strategic, operational, relationship and performance management.
 Evaluations and results information will be analysed to contribute to the development effectiveness ('results') component of the MOPAN assessments.